Shōroku Shintō Yamatoyama

 Shōroku Shintō Yamatoyama (松緑神道大和山) is a Shintō-derived religious movement headquartered in the town of Hiranai in Aomori Prefecture, Japan.

 History

 Shōroku Shintō Yamatoyama originates from Tazawa Seishirō's dedication of a shrine in 1919 to a Yama-no-Kami after he witnessed extraordinary astronomical phenomena and heard divine voices; however, he officially began the organization in January 1930.
 It established its headquarters at an isolated tract of land in the mountains of Hiranai in 1969.
-By 1999 the sect had garnered over 60 thousand adherents, primarily from Hokkaido and the Tōhoku region.
+By 1999 the sect had garnered over 60,000 adherents, primarily from Hokkaido and the Tōhoku region.

 A private school run by the movement gained national attention for its use of the deprecated Imperial Rescript on Education in its curriculum.
 A part of the group's headquarters burned down on 21 March 2021.

 Theology

-Shōroku Shintō Yamatoyama is a Shintō-derived religious movement that has been strongly influenced by Oomoto and Augustinianism.
+Shōroku Shintō Yamatoyama is a Shintō-derived religious movement that has been strongly influenced by Oomoto and eschatological thoughts potentially inspired from Augustinianism.
+In 1920, the religion's founder had also spent three days at Oomoto's headquarters in Ayabe.

+Charity operations

+The charity arm of Shōroku Shintō Yamatoyama works attentively through the organization, the Japanese Committee of the World Conference on Religion and Peace (WCRP/Japan).